Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Variance in Univariate Simplified Case

 \section{Variance in Univariate Simplified Case}

+In this section, we first present variance results in full generality and then compare estimators in sub-sections.
 Although we present our framework in Section~\ref{section:framework} with general multi-dimensional $(\boldsymbol{\theta}, \boldsymbol{X})$, in this section we focus on the simplified framework with only one latent variable and one observed covariate to clearly present the main tradeoffs.
 We extend our results to the more general case and formally show that these trade-offs are preserved in Section~\ref{section: multivariate results}.

-Our simplified setting is still asymptotically equivalent to the counterpart of \cite{ham2024benefits} in the sense that:

-We therefore continue to use their notions of $\sigma_{\cdot}$ and $\rho$ in our framework.
-In this section, we first present variance results in full generality and then compare estimators pair-wisely in sub-sections.
-Due to the randomness in the number of treated units $n_1$, for the rest of the paper, we present bias and variance results ``asymptotically'', i.e., we present variance results with first-order approximations, and omit the $o_p(n^{-1})$ remainder term; and bias results analogously without the $o(1)$ remainder term (more details in \ref{Appendix B.First-order Sampling Approximations} and \ref{Appendix B.First-order Matching Error Approximations}).
-Further, if variances are considered to be evaluated conditional on the realized treatment units, the finite-sample difference between having a random $n_1$ and fixed $n_1$ could also be ignored (see e.g., \cite{wager2020stats} page 4 or \cite{abadie2020sampling} page 269 for the conditional arguments).
+As we now focus exclusively on the univariate results for this section, we begin with a remark to simplify notation. \begin{remark} For the univariate case ($X_i, \theta_i \in \mathbf{R}$), we adopt the following notational conventions for the elements of the covariance matrix notations in Assumption \ref{Assumption: variables}: